Last updated 19th May, 2025

 This part of the survey should be pretty quick; the surveyor will take notes of any faults or potential issues they find before moving on to the interior.

 After completing the external part of the survey, the surveyor will move on to the interior.
-The surveyor will firstly identify any areas which could be under risk from damp, judging from the outdoor part of the survey.
+The surveyor will first identify any areas which could be at risk from damp, judging from the outdoor part of the survey.

 Once these areas have been assessed, they will move on to the rest of the home.
-They will assess the inside of property both visually, and by using a device known as a 'damp metre'.
+They will assess the inside of the property, both visually and by using a device known as a 'damp metre'.

-A damp metre is a device used to check areas where damp cannot be seen visually penetrating the walls, however, may pose a risk under the surface.
+A damp metre is a device used to check areas where damp cannot be seen visually to be penetrating the walls but may pose a risk under the surface.

 After the survey is completed, the surveyor will write up a more detailed Damp Report, which will highlight the problem areas and issue the best recommendations to resolve the problems they have found.
 This Damp Report may take a few days or weeks to be completed.